Bill Moyers: Organizations

-Moyers is a former director of the Council on Foreign Relations (1967–1974), and a member of the Bilderberg Group and since 1990 has been president of the Schumann Center for Media and Democracy.
+Moyers was a onetime director of the Council on Foreign Relations (1967–1974), a onetime steering committee member of the Bilderberg Group, and from 1990 was president of the Schumann Center for Media and Democracy.

 Personal life

 Moyers married Judith Suzanne Davidson (a producer) on December 18, 1954.
+They had three children and five grandchildren.

+His daughter, Suzanne Moyers, a former teacher and editor, is the author of the historical novel, ‘Til All These Things Be Done.

-They have three children and five grandchildren.
-His son William Cope Moyers (CNN producer, Hazelden Foundation spokesman) struggled to overcome alcoholism and crack addiction as detailed in the book Broken: My Story of Addiction and Redemption.
-He includes letters from Bill Moyers in his book, which he says are "a testament to a father's love for his son, a father's confusion with his son, and ultimately, a father's satisfaction with his son."
-His other son, John Moyers, assisted in the foundation of TomPaine.com, "an online public affairs journal of progressive analysis and commentary."
-His daughter, Suzanne Moyers, a former teacher and editor, is the author of the historical novel, ‘Til All These Thing Be Done (She Writes Press; September 13, 2022).
+His son William Cope Moyers (CNN producer, Hazelden Foundation spokesman for addiction recovery) struggled to overcome alcoholism and crack addiction as detailed in the book Broken: My Story of Addiction and Redemption.
+He included letters from Bill Moyers in his book, which he said are "a testament to a father's love for his son, a father's confusion with his son, and ultimately, a father's satisfaction with his son".
+Later, he struggled with prescription opioid addiction and his use of both Suboxone medication and traditional addiction recovery methods such as prayer and twelve-step meetings, as he described in a second book, Broken Open: What Painkillers Taught Me About Life and Recovery.

+His other son, John Moyers, assisted in the foundation of TomPaine.com, "an online public affairs journal of progressive analysis and commentary".

+Moyers lived in Bernardsville, New Jersey, from 2003 to 2016.

+Death

+On June 26, 2025, Moyers died from complications relating to prostate cancer at a hospital in New York City.
+He was 91.

+On news of his death, Press Watch editor Dan Froomkin called Moyers "one of the greatest of the greats."
+The Nations John Nichols commented that "the modern media reform movement —with its commitment to diversity, to equity, and to defending the sort of speak-truth-to-power reporting that exposes injustice, inequality, authoritarianism, and militarism— was made possible by Bill's courageous advocacy during the Bush-Cheney years.
+He raised the banner and we rallied around it."
+Senator Bernie Sanders stated that "a friend, public servant, and outstanding journalist, has passed away.
+As an aide to President Johnson, Bill pushed the presidency in a more progressive direction.
+As a journalist, he had the courage to explore issues that many ignored."